Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Background

 where $\Omega_j$ are the frequency detunings of the signal ($s$) and idler ($i$) photons from their phase-matched values.
 The spectral correlations are removed when $\delta_{si}\xrightarrow{}0$.
 We demonstrate the efficacy of this method in Sec.~\ref{Sec:TuneProp}.

-The advantage of this method is that it adds a degree-of-freedom not considered by Bennink; adjusting the focal parameters affects the degree to which the transverse phase mismatch influences the JSA.
-This additional degree of tunability has not been considered in the literature, and it allows us to increase both $\mathcal{P}$ and $\eta$.

-In what follows, we first establish expressions for $\mathcal{R}$, $\eta$, and $\mathcal{P}$.
-A particular application will place a different emphasis on each metric; we investigate maximizing $\eta$ or $\mathcal{P}$ and each simultaneously.
+Below, we first establish expressions for $\mathcal{R}$, $\eta$, and $\mathcal{P}$ and maximize $\eta$ or $\mathcal{P}$, or each simultaneously.
 We determine the optimal values for the pump beam waist and the additional parameters such as the post-generation frequency filter width, the pump spectral bandwidth ($B_p$), and crystal length $L$ and cut angle (the angle between the crystal axis and the direction of pump propagation).
-We find that $\mathcal{P}$ and $\eta$ are tunable up to $\mathcal{P} = 1$ or $\eta=1$ by adjusting the down-converted collection mode beam waists for the case when the pump beam waist sets the characteristic spatial scale, defined precisely below.
-Finally, we provide a detailed discussion of the trade-offs between $\eta$, $\mathcal{P}$, and $\mathcal{R}$.
+We find that $\mathcal{P}$ and $\eta$ are tunable up to $\mathcal{P} \sim 1$ or $\eta \sim 1$ by adjusting the down-converted collection mode beam waists for the case when the pump beam waist sets the characteristic spatial scale, defined precisely below.
+Finally, we discuss the trade-offs between $\eta$, $\mathcal{P}$, and $\mathcal{R}$.